Skip to main content

 Deterministic estimate: Path 1 most-likely total = 3+7+3 = 13 days.
 Path 2 = 2+5+3 = 10 days.
 Critical path is A→B→E at 13 days.

 Simulation (10,000 runs): P50 = 15 days, P80 = 18 days, P90 = 21 days.
-Task B has a criticality index of 82% — it dominates the timeline in most runs.
+Task B has a criticality index of 82%, which means it dominates the timeline in most runs.
 Task D has a criticality index of 31% because its pessimistic case (8 days) can push path 2 past path 1 in some iterations.

 Sources

-NASA — Cost Estimating Handbook (Schedule Risk): Three-point estimation and simulation-based schedule risk for engineering projects.
+NASA, Cost Estimating Handbook (Schedule Risk).
+Three-point estimation and simulation-based schedule risk for engineering projects, with worked examples from spacecraft programs.

-AACE International — Recommended Practices for Risk Analysis: Industry standard for probabilistic project scheduling and risk quantification.
+AACE International, Recommended Practices for Risk Analysis.
+Industry standard for probabilistic project scheduling.
+RP 41R-08 covers the integrated cost-and-schedule risk approach used here.

 Frequently Asked Questions